ShahJe/RESTBuddy/README.md

 # RESTBuddy
 Automated WebAPI Tester.
 Provides UI to run tests that are organized into xml files.
+See wiki page for details.